-The team decreased the initial spillover factor by 50% if the respondent indicated that a recommendation from a contractor; distributor, engineer, or designer influence their decision.
+The team decreased the initial spillover factor if the respondent indicated that a recommendation from a contractor; distributor, engineer, or designer influence their decision.
 Figure 4-5 shows that 34% of all customers indicated that a market actor influenced their decision to purchase out-of-program LEDs.
-60% of customers that purchased Linear LEDs from the Upstream program indicated influence by market actors, while only 20% of customers that purchased high/low bay LEDs from the Upstream program were influenced by market actors.
+60% of customers that purchased Linear LEDs from the Midstream program indicated influence by market actors, while only 20% of customers that purchased high/low bay LEDs from the Midstream program were influenced by market actors.

 Figure 4-5.
 Influence of market actor on decision to install out-of-program LEDS